UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ```

 Here we can see the values `3 Musketeers`, `Aero` and `Kinder Bueno` are
-not present as they are only present in the right dataframe.
+not present in the resulting dataframe as they are only present in the
+right one.

 Notes: Script here